-Spots like Bahia Honda Key, which is nearly uninhabited, is home to one of Florida’s most beautiful state parks.
-There, visitors can switch off their engine, pay $8 to enter the park and find a private little stretch of sand just for them for literally the entire day.
+Bahia Honda Key, for example, is nearly uninhabited and is home to one of Florida’s most beautiful state parks.
+There, visitors can switch off their engine, pay $8 to enter the park, and find a private little stretch of sand just for them for literally the entire day.
 And, if you’re willing, you could even camp out overnight next to the hermit crabs and under the southern Florida stars.

 The Loneliest Road, Nevada